Best EV electricity tariffs – the top energy tariffs for your electric car

 After a few months of a so-so deal for electric car drivers, Scottish Power seems to have pulled out all the stops with a pair of interesting options including one which seems to be blinding deal – although it’s quite tricky to find.

 The EV Saver is available as an add-on option to normal tariffs, so there are a few different choices including some which benefit a charity and fixed-price deals.
-Then the EV Saver is added once you are signed up, which gives a credit on your bill so you only end up paying an off-peak rate of 7.45p/kWh for a full five hours from midnight to 5am.
+Then the EV Saver is added once you are signed up, which gives a credit on your bill so you only end up paying an off-peak rate of 7.2p/kWh for a full five hours from midnight to 5am.
 That’s enough for 138 miles of range in my sample car.

 The other interesting option could work well if you want to charge day and night at a lower rate.
 EV Optimise allows you to smart charge at the greenest and cheapest times, with no time restrictions, for 10p per kWh.
 You set when you need your car to be charged by and how much power you need in the ScottishPower App and the software zaps the car when it is best for the power flows.
 EV Optimise can be added to most ScottishPower tariffs free of charge.
+It relies on having a compatible car though - which means you might as well choose OVO's cheaper option below.

 1. OVO Charge Anytime (certain cars/chargers only)